llms.txt

 2. Timezone handling (how date/time values are displayed)

-Use this page to configure both from the admin UI and keep translations complete.
+Use this page to configure all three from the admin UI.

 Quick setup